 Follow Rich Jaffe on Twitter @rajaffe and LIKE him on Facebook.

 Angenette Levy - Reporter

-Angenette Levy joined Local 12 in July 2010 as a reporter for the Tri-State's top-rated morning news program, "Good Morning Cincinnati."
-Angenette knows WKRC well.
-She grew up watching Local 12 and worked at the station as a writer and assignment desk assistant from 2002-2004.
+Angenette Levy joined WKRC-TV in July 2010 as a reporter for the Tri-State's top-rated morning news program, Good Morning Cincinnati.
+You can watch her stories on Local 12 News at 11pm and Local 12 News at 10pm on Star 64.
+Angenette knows the station well.
+She grew up watching Local 12 and worked here as a writer, associate producer and assignment desk assistant from 2002-2004.